wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.5 - Release Management/Demo 2.5.md

  > In the case of PartsUnlimitedMRP, there are only two environements, **Dev** & **Prod**.
 But in your release pipeline you
  > could have more environments than this...
 We can easily think about QA, Staging, UAT, etc..
  >
- > Environments do not need to have the same tasks defined.
-For example, prior to production, you can have more tasks.
+ > Environments do not need to have the same tasks defined, for example, for production, you can have more tasks.
- > It is the right place to run tests other than unit tests like (Integration, UI, Performance, Load tests)
+ > It is the right place to run tests other than unit tests like Integration, UI, Performance, Load tests
  >
  > In **Dev** for MRP, we have four (4) tasks compared to only two (2) in **Prod**